AndrewAMD/DynamicArray/README.md

 # DynamicArray

 This is a basic library that allows one to easily create dynamic arrays using a C interface.
-Actually, it was intended as a DLL plug-in for Zorro Trading Automaton.
+Actually, it was intended as a DLL plug-in for the Zorro Trading Automaton.
 The backend was written in Win32 C++17 using Visual Studio.
 Its only dependency is the STL library.

 ## What This Library Does